taih304/Linux-Shell/Platforms interaction/ThingsBoard/README.md

 # Attributres

-## Device attributes
+ThingsBoard has attributes value for all of its entity like device, customer, assets,...

-**Server attributes** allow user to update on the admin webpage but those attributes are not allowed to be edited or get by API on
+**Server attributes** allow CRUD operation on admin webpage and by API.
-Device API Controller

 **Client attributes** are not allowed user to create and edit on the admin webpage but those operation can be performed by API on
 Device API Controller